roblevintennis/rapid-workflow-book/chapters/001_preface.md

 #Preface

-In this book we'll be covering rapid prototyping from the perspective of the front-end developer (although designers, managers, etc., will probably get a lot out of the content too).
-The approach will favor using a tool-based approach and be aimed more towards the developer with minimal design ability.
-We are not advocating getting rid of old approaches, but simply adding a newer and faster one to our repetoire.
+In this book we'll be covering rapid workflows that utilize modern tooling from the perspective of the front-end developer, or _rapid prototyper_ (although designers, managers, and anyone who needs to build web sites efficiently should read).
+This approach uses cutting edge front-end tooling to achieve amazingly rapid developer workflow.
+While we won't ask you to get rid of those tried and tested workflows you've grown fond of, we wil attempt to persuade you that there may be sexier approaches you should add to your repetoire.

-The pace of the book will be quite fast as we'll favor brevity so we can dig deeper in to "doing" and cover more materials.
+The pace of the book will be quite fast as we'll favor brevity over long winded explanations so we can dig deeper in to "doing".
 Therefore, we'll be making heavy use of web links to places to get more detailed coverage on topics we might seem to breeze past.

 **Programming Language and Syntaxes**

 Most of the examples will be in some type of language or syntax familiar to front-end developers.
 In addition we will learn some tool-specific syntaxes:

 * HTML, CSS, JavaScript, etc.
-* [Compass][compass] and [Sass][sass] (the .scss version) and possibly a bit of [LESS][less]
+* [Compass][compass] and [Sass][sass] (the .scss version)
 * Tool specific syntaxes (e.g. [Grunt][grunt], [Bower][bower], [Yeoman][yeoman], etc.)
 * Command line

 **Assumptions**

-This book assumes experience with web technologies like HTML, CSS, and JavaScript.
+This book assumes experience with core web technologies like HTML, CSS, and JavaScript.

 **Resources**